 Saltwater Pearl

-Akoya pearls, Tahitian pearls and South Sea Pearls are the most common types of saltwater pearls each produced by a different species of oysters.
-Their appearance varies by size and colour, while Tahitian pearl is known for its mysterious black appeal, South Sea pearl is the only type that can result in gold colour.
+Akoya pearls, Tahitian pearls, and South Sea pearls are the most common types of saltwater cultured pearls, each produced by a different species of oyster.
+Their appearance varies in size and colour: Tahitian pearls are renowned for their mysterious dark hues (often black), while South Sea pearls are unique in their ability to produce golden colours.

 Freshwater Pearl

-As the name suggests, freshwater pearls are created in freshwater environments such as lakes and rivers, unlike its saltwater counterpart, freshwater pearl are created by mussels
+As the name suggests, freshwater pearls form in freshwater environments such as lakes and rivers.
+Unlike their saltwater counterparts, freshwater pearls are produced by mussels.

 Baroque Pearl